RKrahl/ids.storage_hzb/README.rst

 Bugs and limitations
 ~~~~~~~~~~~~~~~~~~~~

-+ It is practically impossible to safely remove a lock file from the
++ It is impossible to safely remove a lock file from the storage
-  storage without a race condition.
-On the other hand, not deleting
+  without a race condition.
+For this reason, this plugin does not
-  lock files, leaving them pile up forever in the main storage is no
-  option either.
-We ressort to the following strategy to minimize the
-  risk:

-  - Always use non-blocking calls to obtain a lock in main storage,
-    e.g. tryLock() rather then lock().
-  - Lock files are left in the storage during normal activity.
-Old
-    lock files are removed in the file visitor regularly called from
-    the Tidier, only after some configurable period of inactivity for
-    the corresponding dataset.
+  remove the lock files at all, but rather leaves this to an external

-  Note that this is not a bug in this particular implementation, but
+  tool that tries to minimize the risk.
+Note that this is not a bug
-  rather a design flaw in POSIX fcntl() style locks.
-The problem is
+  in this particular implementation, but rather a design flaw in POSIX
-  that fcntl() locks are obtained on open file descriptors and there
+  fcntl() style locks.
+The problem is that fcntl() locks are obtained
-  is no way to open and lock a file in one single atomic operation.
+  on open file descriptors, but there is no way to open and lock a
+  file in one single atomic operation.

 Release notes